Give feedback on beta

 Transparency

 This charity is up-to-date on the ACNC, and has financial reports available.
-It has recent annual reports available on its website but not historic ones.
+It does not have annual reports available on its website.
 It has a privacy policy available.

 Finances